haacked/haacked.com/_posts/archived/2006-03-08-NewWordOfTheDay-Whorosity.aspx.markdown

 ---
 layout: post
-title: "New Word Of The Day - Whorosity"
+title: New Word Of The Day - Whorosity
 date: 2006-03-08 -0800
 comments: true
 disqus_identifier: 12033
 categories: []
+redirect_from: "/archive/2006/03/07/NewWordOfTheDay-Whorosity.aspx/"
 ---

 [Kent Sharkey
 comments](http://www.acmebinary.com/blogs/kent/comments/483.aspx "Kent Sharkey's Blog") on the necessity of marketing and advertising in general in response to